heroiclabs/nakama-docs/docs/nakama/guides/bucketed-leaderboards/index.md

     }
     ```

-Lastly, since the user list is pseudo-randomly generated the user may or may not be included, so we also explicitly add the user to the bucketed leaderboard before listing the records.
+Lastly, since the user list is pseudo-randomly generated the user themselves may or may not be included, so we also explicitly add the user to the bucketed leaderboard before listing the records.

 === "Go"
     ```go